-individual or a crew enters more than one event in the same competition or enters the same event twice if allowed by the competition.
+- Doubling up: is the process whereby an individual or a crew enters more than one event in the same competition or enters the same event twice if allowed by the competition. - p.

-- p.
 Draw: The process by which crews are selected into races or into a starting order and then the outcome of that process. - q.
 Event: shall mean a race or series of races, including all time trials, heats, repêchages, finals etc., that together determine the winner and the order of placement in a particular class of competition. - r.
 Event Band: An Event Band is a term used to define categories at competitions which rowers compete in.
 These may be called Championship, Intermediate, Beginner etc. The event bands will be set individually by each competition at the close of entries.
 Bands will, therefore, vary between events. - FISA: shall mean the 'Fédération Internationale des Sociétés d'Aviron', which operates under the name 'World Rowing'. - t.
-Head Race: shall mean a race in which the participating crews start to race at different times and where the order of finish is determined by comparison of elapsed times taken to cover the prescribed course. - Membership Card: The card issued annually to all paid up registered members of British Rowing. - Not Rowed Out: a verdict used when one or more crews in a race fail to continue racing throughout the course to the finish. - w.
+Head Race: shall mean a race in which the participating crews start to race at different times and where the order of finish is determined by comparison of elapsed times taken to cover the prescribed course. - Membership Card: the card issued to all paid up registered members of British Rowing. - v.
+National Competition: a competition overseen by the British Rowing Events Committee. - w.
+Not Rowed Out: a verdict used when one or more crews in a race fail to continue racing throughout the course to the finish. - x.
 Official Warning: A penalty that may be given by any umpire officiating at the competition (whether on duty or not) for any of a number of infringements of the Rules of Racing or for unsafe behaviour; this shall be taken into account at the Start of a crew's next race.
-Two such warnings for one race shall lead to automatic disqualification from the event. - Organising Committee: The group of people who take responsibility for the organisation and running of a competition. - y.
-Para-Rowing Event: is an event for competitors that have been allocated a Sport Class by the British Rowing classification procedure. - z.
-Personal Ranking Reference Book: means the guide to the Personal Ranking System. - aa.
+Two such warnings for one race shall lead to automatic disqualification from the event. - y.
+Organising Committee: The group of people who take responsibility for the organisation and running of a competition. - z.
+Para-Rowing Event: is an event for competitors that have been allocated a Sport Class by the

+British Rowing classification procedure.

+Personal Ranking Reference Book: means the guide to the Personal Ranking System.

 Personal Ranking: means an individual's ranking as defined in the Personal Ranking Reference Book.